ambern115/CSCI2041/Homework/Hwk_01_OCaml_Intro_Higher_Order.md

 divisor of two positive integers.

 Part 2 begins an exploration of higher order functions and re-implements common list functions using folds.
+You **cannot** write any recursive functions for this part.

 Part 3 is based on a word puzzle and computes all possible answers to the puzzle given a list of words.
-You must use higher order functions from the ``List`` module and you cannot write any recursive functions for this part.
+You must use higher order functions from the ``List`` module and you **cannot** write any recursive functions for this part.

 Part 4 also requires the use of higher order functions to write a paragraph formatting function.
+You **cannot** write any recursive functions for this part.

 Recall that while some labs may be done collaboratively, **this work must be done on your own.**